Stock market today: the S&P 500 sets a record after Wall Street emerges from its lull - ExBulletin

 Cintas, a supplier of work uniforms and office supplies, also contributed to the rise in the S&P 500.
 It jumped 8.2% after reporting a profit for the latest quarter that was higher than analysts expected.

 Shares of Trump Media & Technology Group, meanwhile, continued their wild ride and rose another 14.2%.
-The company behind this loss of money Social truth The platform has expanded far beyond what critics consider rational, as fans of former President Donald Trump continue to push it higher.
+The company behind the money-losing Truth Social platform has gone way beyond what critics consider rational, as fans of former President Donald Trump continue to push it higher.

 Robinhood Markets rose 3.7% after unveiling its first credit card, reserved for its subscription-paying Gold members, as well as other new products.